xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/January_26.md

 - Send the papers to Evelyn by ❗Friday❗

 5. Project ideas
-i) MS and Parkinson
+- MS and Parkinson
     - A novel field
     - but have been touched a lot
-ii) IBD
+- IBD
     - CD --> hard to find something novel
-- UC --> novel research question is hard to find iii) infant
+    - UC --> novel research question is hard to find
+- infant
     - datasets: need more time points, antibiotic exposure (use or not)
     - how does the antibiotic exposure affect the infant microbiota --> time dependent manner
-- Difficulty: Approperiate datasets iv) Gut microbiota after chemotherapy (Novel)
+    - Difficulty: Approperiate datasets
+- Gut microbiota after chemotherapy (Novel)
     - Having datasets and paper now
-v) Different types of cancers affect microbiota
+- Different types of cancers affect microbiota

 6. Combining datasets
 - difficult at the beginning